 (a) Refusal to voluntarily disclose or permit the use of his/her Social Security number by the individual will not be used as a basis to deny the individual any right, benefit or privilege provided solely under Title IB of the Workforce Investment Act.

 (b) Any specific program that requests or requires disclosure of a Social Security number in relation to or as a condition of eligibility to participate in that specific program (such as unemployment compensation, Temporary Assistance for Needy Families, food stamps or Oregon Health Plan) will separately advise applicants about those specific eligibility requirements.
 If an individual refuses to voluntarily consent to disclosure of his or her Social Security number for WIA Title IB purposes, but releases the Social Security number as a mandatory condition for participating in a specific program, the mandatory program will mask the Social Security number or take any other appropriate action to ensure it is used only for purposes allowed under the mandatory disclosure requirement.

-(c) A completed form that authorizes the use of Social Security numbers and related records for WIA Title IB purposes will remain valid unless or until revoked, and the Department and providers in the WIA Title IB service delivery system may utilize the Social Security numbers for authorized purposes.
+(c) A completed form that authorizes the use of Social Security numbers and related records for WIA Title IB purposes will remain valid unless or until revoked, and the Office and providers in the WIA Title IB service delivery system may utilize the Social Security numbers for authorized purposes.

-(d) If an individual refuses to authorize the use or disclosure of his or her Social Security number, the Department or WIA IB provider may assign an alternative individual identification number.
+(d) If an individual refuses to authorize the use or disclosure of his or her Social Security number, the Office or WIA IB provider may assign an alternative individual identification number.
 Such number is personally identifiable information and is governed by disclosure requirements under the Public Records Law, ORS 192.410 to 192.505.